kongson-cheung/Alteryx-QVD-Tools/README.md

 Version

+v.1.2 - Using latest Alteryx SDK and python for Alteryx 24.1 version or above.

 v.1.1 - include prototypes of both QVD Input and Output Tools

 v.1.0 - include prototype of QVD Input Tool